Chesapeake PSR in the News

 PRESS AND COMMENTARY

-Baltimore Sun editorial Maryland governor must match environmental claims with actions, Chesapeake PSR Climate Health Action Team Co-Lead Sara Via, PhD, Aug.
+Baltimore Sun editorial, Maryland governor must match environmental claims with actions, Chesapeake PSR Climate Health Action Team Co-Lead Sara Via, PhD, Aug.
 12, 2017.
-Dr. Via writes that Maryland Governor Larry Hogan must support strengthening the Regional Greenhouse Gas Initiative (RGGI).
-In five years, RGGI reduced carbon emissions by 37 percent and boosted the economy of Maryland and member states by $2.9 billion, as well as improving public health by reducing air pollution.
+Dr. Via writes that Maryland Governor Larry Hogan must support strengthening RGGI, the cap-and-invest program that, in five years, reduced carbon emissions by 37 percent and boosted Maryland and member state economies by $2.9 billion, and improved health by reducing air pollution.

 Baltimore Sun editorial, Nuclear weapons treaty offers hope this Hiroshima Day, Chesapeake PSR board president Gwen DuBois, MD, MPH, Aug.
 4, 2017.
 Dr. DuBois writes of the immorality of nuclear weapons, how they are not a deterrent, and how the United Nations nuclear weapons ban treaty provides hope.